 Marcus tried to fight back but he hadn’t quite caught his breath before the new blast of blows came.
-Before long Marcus was down, as much as he wants to fight trying to find his wind was much more detrimental.
+Before long Marcus is down, as much as he wants to fight trying to find his wind seems much more detrimental.
 Natasha quickly took the chloroformed towel Sharon told her about from his pocket and put it over his face to settle him down.
 She hadn’t come here to fight and a simple bullet would be too easy punishment for his crimes.

 With her own breathing returning to normal Natasha is stunned to see the woman still there.
 She wonders how long before her screams start alerting the neighborhood then police.
 But before Natasha could speak the woman asks the obvious.

 “What the hell is going on?
 Why did you kill them?”

 “Well Marcus isn’t dead,” yet, she adds to herself.
 “Did you notice Marcus wasn’t surprised at the dead bodies, he was surprised at the darkness?
 Look at the scene what do you think was about to happen to you here tonight,” Natasha points at the woman before going about her business at hand.

 Mystery woman took a look at the half empty 1800 bottle, finished Hennessy bottle, numerous beer bottles, weed roaches in the ash tray and the mirror with the coke on it.